creimers/honeypy.buildout/docs/index.rst

 * Everything went well on the staging server, but now while you try to deploy your application on the production host, something goes wrong.
 After fixing it manually, you let it run and leave the office - at four o'clock in the morning.
+* You have extended your config file arsenal to get a real big application up and running.
+Now you are not shure what happens, if you unplug this red cable.

 These troubles have one thing in common: **You got lost in configuration!**